 The SEO and online marketing landscape is constantly changing.
 It is important that your SEO provider shows an understanding of current trends as well as a commitment to ongoing learning and developing to sustain positive results.

 If you are looking for an SEO provider who also offers AdWords services, look for the Google Premier Partner badge.
 To become a Google Premier Partner an agency must demonstrate advanced AdWords knowledge, meet spend requirements, deliver agency and client revenue growth and preserve a satisfied client base.
-The badge is extra piece of mind that you have Google trained and qualified specialists working to grow your business.
+The badge is extra peace of mind that you have Google trained and qualified specialists working to grow your business.

 Takeaway: Do your research, check the qualifications of the people who will be working on your SEO.